-To run a Bitrise build locally, you only need two things:
+To run a Bitrise build locally, you only need to:

 default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git